Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 Water occasionally, while the root system becomes established.
 Increase the frequency during the hot summer months.

-Like many in the genus Echeveria this variety is drought tolerant.
+Like many varieties in the Echeveria genus the Painted Echeveria is drought tolerant.

 Do not overfeed.
 When feeding use a balanced diluted liquid fertilizer on a weekly basis.

 Younger plants require a fertilizer with lower amounts of nitrogen while mature plants can handle a stronger feed.

 Soil and Transplanting

 Grow painted Echeveria in a pot with a drainage hole and well-drained soil.
 Loam and sand work best.
 Transplant when needed.

 However, transplanting is best done during the warmer season.
 Before moving plants, make sure the soil is dry.